gamedev-studies/monticello-template/README.md

 A template for creating your own Monticello repository with baselines.

 ## How does it work?
-In the src folder, you can see 2 folders.
+- In the src folder, you can see 2 folders.
 One is the baseline, the other is your actual code.
+- Your repository dependencies are all described inside the baseline.
+For example, in BaselineOfMtExample.class.st you can see 1 dependency being required: Roassal3Exporters.
+This dependency is just an example and can be removed if you do not want to use it.
-Your repository dependencies are all described inside the baseline.
-Pharo will download and install your dependencies, and the dependencies of the dependencies, and so on.
+- Pharo will execute the code in your BaselineOfMtExample.class.st, download and install the dependencies, and the dependencies of the dependencies, and so on.

 ## How do I use it?
 - Add your dependencies to BaselineOfMtExample